 But what would have happened if she had not turned around when He called her name?

 What if she had continued to sit there, wrapped up in her grieving and weeping, and ignored His call to her?
 What if she had not turned to see Him?
-She would have missed out on so much if she had ignored His call and had not turned around to look to Him!
+She would have missed out on so much if she had ignored His call – if she had not turned around to look unto Him!

 Many are like this — wrapped up in problems, anxieties, their own reasonings and imaginations.
-We need to turn around and away from ourselves; turning from our own solutions, and begin to look to the person, Yahuwah Elohim [the LORD God], and to His Son, Yahushua Messiah [Jesus Christ]:
+We need to turn around and away from ourselves.
+We need to turn from our own solutions, and begin to look to the person, Yahuwah Elohim [the Hebrew name for the LORD God], and look to His Son, Yahushua Messiah [Jesus Christ]:

-Turn us again, O God, and cause thy face to shine; and we shall be saved.
+Turn us again, O God, and cause Your face to shine; and we shall be saved.
 (Psalms 80:3)

-When we turn and look unto Yahuwah Elohim, the Creator of all things, then we will begin to know Him as He is — a Person.
-And we will begin know His help and comfort and guidance.
-Turning to Him is the beginning of knowing and understanding His great love for us!
+When we turn around and look unto Yahuwah Elohim, the eternal, immortal Creator of all things, then we will begin to know Him as He is — a Person!
+We will begin know that He sees us and knows us intimately, knowing us from our very beginning!
+We will begin to know that, even though we cannot see Him, He is with us all the time!
+And, we will begin know His help and comfort and guidance.
+Turning to Him is the beginning of knowing and understanding His great love!

-Have we ignored His call to us?
-Are we confident with our own understanding, our own solutions, and thus we have not been listening to Yahuwah’s Words?
+But have we ignored His call to us?
+Are we so confident with our own understanding, our own solutions, and therefore we have not been listening to Yahuwah’s Words?

 If we will not listen to Yahuwah’s Words, can we expect Him to listen to us when we call to Him?

-Then shall they call upon me (Yahuwah), but I will not answer; they shall seek me early, but they shall not find me: For that they hated knowledge (God’s Words), and did not choose the fear of Yahuwah (the LORD): (Proverbs 1:28-29)
+Then shall they call upon me [Yahuwah], but I will not answer; they shall seek me early, but they shall not find me: because they hated knowledge [God’s Words], and did not choose the fear of Yahuwah [the LORD] (Proverbs 1:28-29)

-These Scriptures reveal a frightening thought — that Yahuwah would not answer our prayers!
+These Scriptures reveal a frightening thought — that Yahuwah would not answer our prayers if we reject Him!